 Hon.
 Ruth B. Kraft is an employment and labor law partner of Vigorito, Barker, Patterson, Nichols & Porter.
 She advises business organizations on the facts of employment law, including wage/hour disputes, employee misclassification, employment policies and procedures, termination, and compliance with state and federal laws.
 Her practice is comprehensive, covering business strategy as well as litigation before governmental bodies and in the courts.
+Judge Kraft has successfully litigated and settled multi-million dollar employment class action suits, including prevailing wage, misclassification and unpaid overtime in the federal and state court systems, representing employers large and small in a variety of industries.

 Prior to joining VBPNP, she practiced and chaired the employment law group at another New York firm after a long career on the bench, most recently at the New York State Department of Labor, with chambers in Brooklyn.
 She began her career as an associate at one of the most distinguished law firms in the country prior to joining the faculty of New York University, where she was recognized for excellence in the teaching of law, business ethics and medicine.
 She has maintained specialized interests in healthcare organizations throughout her carrier.